Episode 271

 The Digital Detective Has Arrived

 Previously, HMRC relied on basic methods like paper trails and manual checks.
 However, they have subsequently embraced sophisticated technology to close the UK tax gap.
 Specifically, at the heart of this revolution lies their powerful "Connect" system, which consequently processes billions of data points to identify inconsistencies.
-Undoubtedly, this system has transformed how tax investigations begin—approximately 90% now start because the Connect system has flagged something unusual.
-Additionally, business ownership requires understanding that HMRC can investigate any tax return without providing a reason.

 Your Digital Footprint Is Being Monitored